apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 # Controlling the S3A Directory Marker Behavior

-## <a name="compatibility"></a> Critical: this is not backwards compatible!

 From Hadoop 3.3.1 onwards, the S3A client can be configured to skip deleting directory markers when creating files under paths.
 This removes all scalability problems caused by deleting these markers -however, it is achieved at the expense of backwards compatibility.

-This Hadoop release is compatible with versions of Hadoop which can be configured to retain directory markers above files.
+_This Hadoop release is compatible with versions of Hadoop which can be configured to retain directory markers above files._

-It does not support any options to change the marker retention policy to anything other than the historical `delete` policy.
+_It does not support any options to change the marker retention policy to anything other than the default `delete` policy._

-If the S3A filesystem is configured via `fs.s3a.directory.marker.retention` to use a different policy (i.e `keep` or `authoritative`), a message will be logged at INFO and the connector will revert to the "delete" policy.
+If the S3A filesystem is configured via `fs.s3a.directory.marker.retention` to use a different policy (i.e `keep` or `authoritative`), a message will be logged at INFO and the connector will use the "delete" policy.

 The `s3guard bucket-info` tool [can be used to verify support](#bucket-info).
 This allows for a command line check of compatibility, including in scripts.

+_For details on alternative marker retention policies and strategies for safe usage, consult the documentation of a Hadoop release which supports the ability to change the marker policy._

 ## <a name="bucket-info"></a> Verifying marker policy with `s3guard bucket-info`